Pacific Scandal: Background

-For a young and loosely defined nation, the building of a national railway was an active attempt at state-making, as well as an aggressive capitalist venture.
-Canada, a nascent country with a population of 3.5 million in 1871, lacked the means to exercise meaningful de facto control within the de jure political boundaries of the recently acquired Rupert's Land, and building a transcontinental railway was a national policy of high order to change that situation.
-Moreover, after the American Civil War, land-hungry settlers rapidly pushed the American frontier westward, exacerbating talk of annexation.
-Sentiments of Manifest Destiny were abuzz at the time: in 1867, the year of Canada's Confederation, US Secretary of State William H. Seward surmised that the whole North American continent "shall be, sooner or later, within the magic circle of the American Union."
-Consequently, preventing American investment in the project was considered to be in Canada's national interest.
-Thus the federal government favoured an "all Canadian route" through the rugged Canadian Shield of northern Ontario and refused to consider a less-costly route passing south through Wisconsin and Minnesota.
+For a young and loosely defined nation, the building of a national railway is a form of state-making,.
+In Canada's case it was that and as well an ambitious capitalist venture.
+The government of Canada, a nascent country with a population of 3.5 million in 1871, lacked the means to exercise meaningful de facto control within the de jure political boundaries of the recently acquired Rupert's Land.
+Building a transcontinental railway was an important national policy to change that situation.
+Moreover, after the American Civil War, land-hungry U.S. settlers were pushing that country's frontier westward, exacerbating talk of annexation of Canada.
+Sentiments of Manifest Destiny were common at the time. in 1867, the year of Canada's Confederation, US Secretary of State William H. Seward surmised that the whole North American continent "shall be, sooner or later, within the magic circle of the American Union."
+Consequently, the Canadian government considered preventing American involvement in the Canadian railway project to be in Canada's national interest.
+Thus the government favoured an "all Canadian route" through the rugged Canadian Shield of northern Ontario and refused to consider a less-costly route passing south through Wisconsin and Minnesota south of the international border.

-However, a route across the Canadian Shield was highly unpopular with potential investors in not only the United States but also Canada and especially Great Britain, the only other viable sources of financing.
+However, a route across the Canadian Shield was expensive and unpopular with potential investors in the United States, Canada and especially Great Britain, the only viable sources of financing.
 For would-be investors, the objections were primarily based not on politics or nationalism but on economics.
 At the time, national governments lacked the finances needed to undertake such large projects.
-For the first transcontinental railroad, the United States government had made extensive grants of public land to the railway's builders, inducing private financiers to fund the railway on the understanding that they would acquire rich farmland along the route, which could then be sold for a large profit.
-However, the eastern terminus of the proposed Canadian Pacific route, unlike that of the first transcontinental, was not in rich Nebraskan farmland but deep within the Canadian Shield.
-Copying the American financing model while insisting on an all-Canadian route would require the railway's backers to build hundreds of miles of track across rugged shield terrain, with little economic value, at considerable expense before they could access lucrative farmland in Manitoba and the newly created Northwest Territories, which at that time included Alberta and Saskatchewan.
-Many financiers, who had expected to make a relatively quick profit, were not willing to make such a long-term commitment.
+For the first transcontinental railroad in the U.S., the government made extensive grants of public land to the railway's builders and induced private financiers to fund the railway on the understanding that they would acquire rich farmland along the route, which could then be sold for profit.
+However, the eastern section of the proposed Canadian Pacific route, unlike that of the first U.S. transcontinental, was not in rich Nebraskan farmland but deep within the Canadian Shield.
+An all-Canadian route would require the railway's backers to build hundreds of miles of track across rugged shield terrain, with little economic value, at considerable expense before they could access lucrative farmland in Manitoba and the newly created Northwest Territories, which at that time included Alberta and Saskatchewan.
+Thus, copying the American financing model seemed impractical.
+Financiers who hoped to make a relatively quick profit were not willing to make the long-term commitment that the Canadian geography required.

-Nevertheless, the Montreal capitalist Hugh Allan, with his syndicate Canada Pacific Railway Company, sought the potentially lucrative charter for the project.
-The problem lay in that Allan and Macdonald were secretly in cahoots with American financiers such as George W. McMullen and Jay Cooke, who were deeply interested in the rival American undertaking, the Northern Pacific Railroad.
+Nevertheless, Montreal capitalist Hugh Allan, with his syndicate Canada Pacific Railway Company, sought the potentially lucrative charter for the project.
+The problem lay in that Allan and Macdonald were secretly in cahoots with U.S. financiers George W. McMullen and Jay Cooke, who had investments in a rival undertaking, the Northern Pacific Railroad.